Travel 4 minutes 16 June 2024

 Following more than two hundreds of years of isolation, Japan began opening up to other countries in the early 1850s.
 Yokohama Port was established in 1859, and went on to become a major center for international trade.
 Now Japan’s second-largest city, Yokohama offers an appealing mix of attractions, reflecting both its maritime history and its modern face as a hub for culture and technology.
 Moreover, many of the most popular spots are grouped close together in this highly walkable city.

 Foodies will find plenty to enjoy in Yokohama.
 The Cup Noodles Museum is dedicated to Japan’s most famous convenience food and their inventor, Momofuku Ando, while the Shin-Yokohama Ramen Museum houses a number of ramen shops and exhibits about the history of these hugely popular noodles.
-Ramen originally arrived in Japan with Chinese immigrants in the 19th century and today Yokohama boasts Japan’s largest Chinatown, with more than 600 restaurants and businesses its colorful, bustling streets,
+Ramen originally arrived in Japan with Chinese immigrants in the 19th century and today Yokohama boasts Japan’s largest Chinatown, with more than 600 restaurants and businesses in its colorful, bustling streets.

 Yamate was the main residential district for Westerners who settled in Yokohama after Japan opened up.
 Stroll the tree-lined slopes and explore the well-preserved buildings, including the formed residences of merchant families.
 More history can be found a short bus ride from the city center at Sankeien, an expansive traditional Japanese garden designed by silk merchant Sankei Hara, which also features a collection of historical buildings brought here by Hara from other parts of Japan.